Allen’s Hummingbird, Selasphorus sasin

 Conservation Status

-From a conservation perspective, the Allen’s Hummingbird is categorized by the IUCN as a Least Concern.
+From a conservation perspective, the Allen’s Hummingbird is currently considered to be of Least Concern with relatively stable, widely distributed populations.
 However, the current population has a decreasing trend.
 The greatest threat is habitat loss within their limited breeding range.
 Despite this, they have been observed to adapt well to human-altered habitats.
 The latest population estimate is 700,000 individuals.